zy445566/PHP-Framework-Plasticine/README.md

 #Welcome to Plasticine!
 #The PHP framework only supports Linux,
-Our purpose: small size, high scalability, flexible, easy
+Our purpose: high scalability, flexible,minimalism

 #First